EnviewFulda/LookingForSeagrassSemanticSegmentation/README.md

 * classes: How many classes are to be differentiated with the model,
 * neuralNetwork: Name of the neural network,
 * learningRate: Float for the learning rate,
+* threads: Int, how many CPU threads should be used for data provider.
 * epochs: How many epochs the model should be trained with,
 * gpu: GPU number